httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Transfer-Encoding: chunked
 ~~~

-Here, the cache knows that there are two axes that the response varies upon; Content-Language and Content-Encoding.
+Here, the cache knows that there are two axes that the response varies upon; language and encoding.
 Thus, there are a total of nine possible representations for the resource (including the identity encoding), and the cache needs to consider the selection algorithms for both axes.

 Upon a subsequent request, if both selection algorithms return a stored representation, it can be served from cache; otherwise, the request will need to be forwarded to origin.

 ### Partial Coverage {#partial}

-Now, consider the previous example, but where only one of the Vary'd axes (Content-Encoding) is
+Now, consider the previous example, but where only one of the Vary'd axes (encoding) is
 listed in Variants:

 ~~~ example